 Banking - May 18th

-The good news for New Zealand banks is that Canstar Blue’s latest survey of more than 2,300 New Zealand banking customers found pretty high levels of overall satisfaction with what their chosen financial institution was …– Read more
+Canstar Blue’s latest survey of more than 2,300 New Zealand banking customers high levels of overall satisfaction with actions of their chosen bank.– Read more

 Banking - May 18th

-Each year Canstar Blue survey the banking habits of New Zealanders and level of customer satisfaction that banking customers experience.
-This year TSB Bank has scooped the Canstar Blue award for most satisfied customers – …– Read more
+Each year we survey the banking habits of New Zealanders and level of customer satisfaction that banking customers experience.
+Here's a brief rundown.– Read more